romanbaitaliuk/BarChart/README.md

 ## SwiftUI BarChart
-Lightweight and easy to use SwiftUI chart library for all Apple platforms.
+Lightweight and easy to use SwiftUI chart library for iOS, macOS and tvOS

 <center>
 <img src="Resources/bar-chart-screenshot.png"/>